What does kWh mean?

 Watt: The unit of power being used.

-Hour: Measures electricity usage per hour.
+Hour: The measurement of electricity usage per hour.

 What’s the average rate of kWh?